-Depending on the weather, the Skokie Park District may conduct a prescribed controlled burn in natural areas at Devonshire Park and Channelside Park, some time between March 4 and 13, in order to:
+Depending on the weather, the Skokie Park District will conduct a prescribed controlled burn in natural areas at Devonshire Park, on Tuesday, February 27 at 10 a.m., in order to:

 Controlled burns will be conducted by trained crews.